TimSmithCH/TimSmithCH.github.io/play/quotes.md

-You don't need a title to be a leader	Napoleon Bonaparte We can't solve problems by using the same kind of thinking we used when we created them	Albert Einstein Art is how we decorate space; Music is how we decorate time  Alex Clay Hutchings
+You don't need a title to be a leader	Napoleon Bonaparte We can't solve problems by using the same kind of thinking we used when we created them	Albert Einstein Art is how we decorate space; Music is how we decorate time  Alex Clay Hutchings I would rather have questions that cant be answered than answers that cant be questioned - Richard Feynman